Members

 The responsibilities of the Audit Committee (the “Committee”) include overseeing financial reporting, risk management and internal financial controls, in addition to making recommendations to the Board regarding the appointment of the Company’s internal and external auditors.

-• reviewing and monitoring the integrity of the financial statements of the Group, including the Annual Report, annual financial statements and interim financial statements, and reviewing and reporting to the Board on the significant financial reporting issues and judgements which they contain;
+• reviewing and monitoring the integrity of the financial statements of the Group, including the Annual Report and financial statements and interim financial statements, and reviewing and reporting to the Board on the significant financial reporting issues and judgements which they contain;

 • keeping under review the effectiveness of the Group’s financial reporting;

-• reviewing the effectiveness of, and monitoring and overseeing, the Group’s risk management processes (excluding cyber security and fraud risk, which are retained by the Board), internal financial control systems that identify, assess, manage and monitor financial risks and risk management systems;
+• reviewing the effectiveness of, and monitoring and overseeing, the Group’s risk management processes (excluding cyber security and fraud risk, which are retained by the Board), internal financial controls and internal control and risk management systems that identify, assess, manage and monitor financial risks and risk management systems;

 • overseeing the adequacy and security of the Company’s arrangements for its employees to raise concerns in confidence in accordance with the Company’s whistleblowing policy, including about possible wrongdoing in financial reporting or other matters;